Sieep-Coding/Sieep-Coding/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nick-stambaugh-694241139/)

 ## Noteable Projects
+Some of these projects are a work in progress, created to investigate specific technologies or ideas.

 ### JavaScript
-[Michigan Guide](https://michigan-guide.vercel.app/) - Free guides for assimilating and moving to Michigan.
+[Michigan Guide](https://michigan-guide.vercel.app/) - Free guides and resources for relocating to and assimilating in Michigan.

 [CS2 Lab](https://cs2-lab.vercel.app/) - CS2 Lab is an independent platform focused on the analysis of the counter strike pro scene, map meta, and gameplay trends.

+[Personal Website](https://nickstambaugh.dev/) - Personal portfolio and blog showcasing projects, writing, and experiments.

 ### Elixir
 [Static Site Generator](https://github.com/Sieep-Coding/project-ssg) - Elixir based static site generator